 John said: “For me, it was a great day.
-From a personal perspective, it’s the longest bike rider I’ve ever done – a total of 106.35 km in about 5 hours, 8 mins with a total ascent of 1130m and total decent of 1134m!
+From a personal perspective, it’s the longest bike rider I’ve ever done – a total of 106.35 km in about 5 hours and 8 mins with a total ascent of 1130m and a total descent of 1134m!

 Grand amount raised

 Marsden Rawsthorn’s team has so far raised £1,020 with cash still coming in.

 It’s not too late to donate if you’d like to boost our target which is going to Lancashire Women’s Centres: https://www.justgiving.com/